 - Diarrhoea/loose stool (number 5-6 on the Bristol Stool Chart).
-While this seems to suggest the opposite problem, it can indicate what’s known as “retention (severe constipation) with overflow (loose faecal material slipping around the edges)
+While this seems to suggest the opposite problem, it can indicate what’s known as “retention” (severe constipation) with overflow.
+That happens when loose faecal material slips around the edges of hard stool.

 - Faecal incontinence – uncontrolled leakage

 Could Lack of Fibre be my Problem?